 The release in golf is aptly named: it is the point where all the pent-up energy accumulated during the backswing, coil and rotation is now ‘released’ through the golf ball as the club moves through the impact zone and into the follow through.

 If done correctly, the result could be a good shot.
-Perform it poorly and you’ll likely end up with the opposite result.
+Perform it poorly, however, and you’ll likely end up with the opposite result.

 However, the release is a very ‘feel’ dependent part of the golf swing and understanding what to feel should give you freedom from a clouded head, not one filled with copious swing thoughts.

 The main objective, like most things in golf, is to work out whatever the thought or feel is that gets you to perform the action in the most efficient way (and below I’ll explain some tips that may help you achieve this).